 How to make a claim

 There are a number of steps to be taken in attempting to claim for flight delay compensation.
 You will often need to bring the flight delay regulations to bear in making your case against the airline, and it is advisable to be well-informed on these.
-If the airline should refuse to offer recompense, then you may need to get the enforcement body involved to take them on.
+If the airline should refuse to offer compensation, then you may need to get the enforcement body involved to take them on.

-The only defence available to an airline for a flight which was delayed for over 3 hours is if they are able to show that it was the result of “exceptional circumstances” – they are otherwise obliged to pay out.
+Under the current regulations, the only defence available to an airline for a flight which was delayed for over 3 hours is if they are able to show that it was the result of “exceptional circumstances” – they are otherwise obliged to pay out.

 Share your experiences